-- (a) Develop target goals for sealed bid solicitations when practicable. - (b) Following FAR 15.306, conduct discussions with individual offerors, as appropriate, concerning the subcontracting plans submitted for a negotiated solicitation. - (c) Notify the AAOED after receipt of offers if you determine that an apparent successful offeror's proposal has no subcontracting opportunities. - (1) Coordinate the notice through your Small Business Technical Advisor.
-In a regional contracting activity, also coordinate the notice through the regional enterprise development staff. - (2) Obtain the AAOED's concurrence on the determination prior to contract award.
+- (a) Developing target goals for sealed bid solicitations when practicable. - (b) Following FAR 15.306, conducting discussions with individual offerors, as appropriate, concerning the subcontracting plans submitted for a negotiated solicitation.

 519.702 Statutory Requirements.

 In addition to the exemptions in FAR 19.702(b), other exemptions to the requirement for subcontracting plans include contracts with: